eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 former has years of use in real-life applications, and the latter is a layer to make everything simpler.

-The biggest problem when using CommonQt is it requires Smoke to run, and getting the libraries can be difficult, especially on systems other than Linux.
+The biggest problem when using CommonQt is it requires [Smoke][smoke] to run, and getting the libraries can be difficult, especially on systems other than Linux.
 This is solved by Qtools, which depends on the [qt-libs][qt-libs] library.
 It downloads the Smoke libraries for whatever platform you're on, and this makes setting it up and deploying applications easier.

 <div class="recommendations">
   <div class="consolidation">